 At 8.30am we set off from our base at Discovery Parks Geelong.
 The weather was threatening rain.
 We hit M1 Princess Highway on a 155 kilometre Journey to Port Cambell.
 We Passed through many Western Victorian towns such as Colac and Winchelsea.
 We turned off the M1 towards the coast and Port Cambell.
 This part of the journey was 153 km and slated to take us 2 hours.
 We went inland to start Our Great Ocean Road day tour in Port Cambell.
 You see Port Cambell is out the western far end of the road and close to the world famous 12 Apostles and Loch Ard Gorge.
-These two stops are the real highlights of the trip.
+These two stops are the real highlights of the Great Ocean Road.

 We stopped in Port Cambell for about 10 minutes to stretch our legs and take some pictures.
 The sun at this stage was threatening to break through.
 It’s a pretty little coastal town and one we would love to stay in for a few days.
 The coastline around Port Cambell and beyond is steep, rugged with rocky cliffs.
 This gives way to amazing white beaches at the bottom of many of these cliffs.
 Prominent in the town centre is Port Campbell Bay.
 An inlet of water surrounded by the Port Campbell National Park.
 This bay area features an attractive foreshore, a family-friendly beach swimming area, and a jetty.

 Get your travel insurance for Australia today?